Nivea Ad For 'Visibly Fairer Skin' Sparks Controversy In West Africa

 "I saw the Nivea ad once.
 It was after a long day, I'd been out on field assignments, and my skin had darkened by a shade, as it does when I stay outdoors for extended periods," says Ria Evbuoma, a medical doctor based in Lagos.
 "After the ad, I honestly took a look at my arms.
 I was darker, today.
 Do I need to be fairer?"

 This ad campaign subsequently was taken to Cameroon, Ghana and Senegal.
-There's been particularly severe criticism in Ghana, with several social media users calling for a boycott of Nivea product and for the ads to be pulled, using the #pullitdownnow hashtag.
+There's been particularly severe criticism in Ghana, with several social media users calling for a boycott of Nivea products and for the ads to be pulled, using the #pullitdownnow hashtag.

 Ghana has had an ongoing conversation about skin tones — and lightening products — for a while now.
 Last year, the government banned creams that contain hydroquinone because of possible links between the bleaching agent and health issues.

-"The first time I saw the ad, I thought it was problematic," recalls Ayodeji Rotinwa, a journalist and public relations executive based in Nigeria.
+"The first time I saw the ad, I thought it was problematic," recalls Ayodeji Rotinwa, a journalist based in Nigeria.
 "Omowunmi Akinnifesi is not that fair to begin with.
 But in my opinion, for someone who girls look up to and isn't too fair or too dark, to then come out and say, 'fairer is better!' ... people already aspire to be like you."

 Akinnifesi, who first came into the limelight in 2005 after winning the Most Beautiful Girl in Nigeria pageant, has enjoyed public goodwill and is one of the leading faces in the country's fashion and beauty industry.
-She has yet to speak on the social media uproar,
+She has yet to speak about the social media uproar.

-"What was wrong with Ms Akinnifesi's skin anyway?"
+"What was wrong with Ms. Akinnifesi's skin anyway?"
 Evbuoma asks rhetorically.
 "I think that [the ad] strengthens the stereotype that happiness, fulfilment, career advancement and other positives are directly linked to skin tone."

 Nivea's response: "We have recently noted concerns on social media by some consumers regarding our NIVEA Natural Fairness Body Lotion communication in Ghana.
 We would like to emphasise that this campaign is in no way meant to demean or glorify any person's needs or preferences in skin care."